Sleep is a multifaceted phenomenon that involves intricate biological processes and serves numerous vital functions.

 - Limit Daytime Napping: While occasional napping can be beneficial, excessive daytime napping can interfere with your ability to fall asleep at night.
 If you must nap, limit it to 20–30 minutes and avoid napping late in the afternoon.

 - Consider Dietary Adjustments: Certain dietary choices can impact sleep quality.
 Limit consumption of heavy or spicy foods close to bedtime, as they can cause discomfort and disrupt sleep.
 Additionally, avoid excessive fluid intake before bed to minimize nighttime awakenings for bathroom visits.
-Learn more about eating disorders and sleep.

 FAQs